 P.S.

-Based on the use of anti-histamines during 2023, I may have had a histamine related issue with several breakouts of hives (urticaria).
+Based on my prescription based use of anti-histamines since 2023, I may have had a histamine related issue with several breakouts of hives (urticaria).
 However, I know with 99.99999% certainty that it is unrelated to NETs after analysing events leading up to these breakouts (I keep a diary).
 Read more about these issues by clicking here spoiler alert, think cortisol.

 P.P.S.

-Causation, correlation and coincidence (the 3 Cs) are important principles to understand in these complex issues with NET.
-Read more about the 3 Cs by clicking here
+Causation, correlation, coincidence and confounding factors (the 4 Cs) are important principles to understand in these complex issues with NET.
+Read more about the 4 Cs by clicking here or on the graphic below.

 Disclaimer